daxitude/wp-draft-revisions/readme.txt

 * Warns you when the original post has been updated ahead of a draft
 * Allows you to preview drafts in the post/page/CPT's natural template

+This plugin requires javascript.

 == Installation ==

 See [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-1. Download the zip from here or from [Github](http://github.com/daxitude/wp-draft-revisions) and drop it into your site's wp-content/plugins directory.
+1. Download the zip from here or from [Github](http://github.com/daxitude/wp-draft-revisions) and drop it into your site's wp-content/plugins directory, or go to your site > Plugins > Add New > search for 'Drafts of Post Revisions'
-1. Navigate to your site's Admin->Plugins section (wp-admin/plugins.php) and activate the plugin.
+1. Navigate to your site's Admin > Plugins section (wp-admin/plugins.php) and activate the plugin
-1. Navigate to Settings->Draft Revisions to set up the permitted post types
+1. Go to Settings > Drafts of Revisions to set up the permitted post types
+1. Go to any post edit screen and look for the Drafts of Revisions postbox in the upper right above the Publish postbox.
+Click on "Save a Draft" to create a new draft of a published post

+== How Does it Work? ==

+Go to a post's edit screen and click on the "Save a Draft" button in the Drafts of Revisions postbox (make sure you've enabled the post type first).
+The post's core data, taxonomies, and meta data are all copied into a new post - the draft - as a child of the original post.
+The draft has a custom post status; it will never show up in any queries for posts.
+You can create as many drafts as you like.

+You can edit a draft's post content, taxonomies, and meta data as you like and save progress with the native WP "Save Draft" button.
+You can also preview the draft and compare changes against the parent at any time (even comparing changes in taxonomies and meta data).

+When you're ready to update the parent post, click the Publish button from the draft's edit page.
+All post data, taxonomies, and meta data are merged back into the parent post and the draft post is deleted.

 == Screenshots ==